FAQ

 06. What data needs to be reported to the ZSVR?

-Producers / initial distributors have to submit all the information about packaging that they provided to the system they participate in to the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) without delay.
+Producers/initial distributors have to submit all the information about packaging subject to system participation that they provided to the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) without delay.
 These are:

 - registration number;